-A material portion of the Corporation's revenues has historically been derived from Performance Fees and may in the future be derived from Performance Fees.
 The Corporation is entitled to Performance Fees only if performance exceeds pre-specified performance hurdles.
-If these hurdles are not exceeded, Performance Fees and will not be payable for the relevant period.
+If these hurdles are not exceeded, Performance Fees will not be payable for the relevant period.
 Moreover, any failure to meet or exceed a performance hurdle is carried forward indefinitely until such time as such deficit is made up.
 Performance Fees will vary from period to period in relation to, among other things, volatility in investment returns, causing revenues to be more volatile.
 The volatility in revenues may decrease the Common Share price.
 In addition, all but one of the Investment Products have a December 31 performance year end, at which time Performance Fees (other than crystallized Performance Fees) for that 12-month period are determined.
 The Limited Partnerships have a Carried Interest generally received upon certain monetizing events in the Limited Partnership.
 Performance Fees are generally received only once per portfolio performance year and determined based on the difference between the net asset value of the particular Investment Product on the first day of its performance year and on the last day of its performance year.
 The Performance Fees could be significantly impacted by events or factors beyond the Corporation's control that affect the net asset value on one of those days.
 For example, the markets generally could suffer a significant decline in value on or near the last day of a performance year as a result of a market or world event that could cause the Corporation to earn lower or no Performance Fees for that performance year despite a prior overall increase in the net asset value of those Investment Products over the course of the year.

-Moreover, there may be increased volatility in the price of Common Shares during the period leading up to the announcement of Performance Fees and/or the declaration by the Corporation's Board of Directors (the "Board") of special dividends, if any.
+Moreover, there may be increased volatility in the price of Common Shares during the period leading up to the announcement of Performance Fees and/or the declaration by the Board of special dividends, if any.